COVID-19 hospital: COVID-19 Treatment in hospitals in China

-All patients once hospitalised, their blood oxygen levels are constantly monitored.
+Once hospitalised, all patients' blood oxygen levels are constantly monitored.
 Depending on the severity of their disease progression, they will receive different levels of supportive care, e.g. pharmacological agents to help them fight against the viral metabolism in the body.
 Some drug examples include chloroquine, phosphate, lopinavir or ritonavir, alpha interferon, ribavirin and arbidol.
 The dosage and dosing frequency are dependent on the individual patient's disease progression.

 For more severely-ill patients, intubation or invasive ventilation and extracorporeal membrane oxygen (ECMO) are used to enhance their chance of survival.
 ECMO is used to transfuse the patient's blood out of the body and perform oxygenation of the blood with the help of a machine.
 This method could alleviate the disease burden on the patients and allow the cardiovascular and respiratory systems to recover.
 It has been reported that the use of ECMO has shown health improvement in 3 out of 4 critically ill patients.

 In China, patients also receive traditional Chinese medicine as part of their therapeutic regimen.
 However, there is limited understanding on evaluating the efficacy of these drugs while they are used in combination with western drugs and or other mechanical supportive equipment.

 Germany

 Despite its relative adequateness of intensive care beds compared to other European nations, plans were drafted by the federal and state governments of Germany to further expand care capacity for COVID-19 patients as the pandemic broke out.
-These plans include the conversion of community halls and hotels, when needed, into COVID-19 centres for treatment of patients with mild conditions.
+These plans included the conversion of community halls and hotels, when needed, into COVID-19 centres for treatment of patients with mild conditions.

 On March 17, 2020, the local government in Berlin announced plans to convert one exhibition hall in the Messe Berlin exhibition grounds at the capital's Charlottenburg-Wilmersdorf precinct into a temporary hospital containing 1000 beds.
-The hospital should have the capabilities to treat both minor and emergency COVID-19 cases; but it is only expected to enter service when current hospitals are full.
+The hospital should have the capabilities to treat both minor and emergency COVID-19 cases; but it was only expected to enter service when current hospitals are full.

 Construction of the hospital began on April 1, with assistance from the German armed forces.
 The first phase of construction would provide 500 beds, with 500 more ready to be added.

-A temporary COVID-19 community treatment facility was set up at AsiaWorld-Expo in Hong Kong, since August 1, 2020.
+A temporary COVID-19 community treatment facility was set up at AsiaWorld-Expo in Hong Kong, opening on August 1, 2020.